SCENESOR HUB Page - Project Plan

 Videos with restricted access will be available for educational and research purposes for GLAM and educational institutions who subscribe to the SVOD service of SCENESOR HUB.
 The subscription fee revenue will be redistributed between content provider partners in the proportion of the consumption of their media assets.
 This non-profit model could contribute to the sustainability of the project and engage content development activities at partner collections.

-Connect Archive Initiative (CAI) proposes to develop a comprehensive OpenGLAM strategy through a series of discussion between SCENESOR partners and project participants.
+Connect Archive Initiative (CAI) proposes to develop a comprehensive strategy based on OpenGLAM principles through a series of discussion between SCENESOR partners and project participants.
 The aim is to implement the evolved plan in the frame of SCENESOR HUB project in collaboration with SCENESOR’s technology partner (Mnémé System).
 To initiate the discussion, this outline defines the key aspects of two OpenGLAM practices such as Open data and crowdsourcing practices.

 In the context of the outline ‘data’ and ‘Open data’ are referred solely to descriptive metadata, that is information about collection items which can help their public discovery via the Internet.
 Administrative metadata or any relevant non-public data of the collection items are not subject of this outline.